berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 ##### News Models

 In order to test proof of concept we created a 20 topic LDA model with all news articles (regardless of relevance to the 2020 primaries).
 This was largely successful as a proof of concept.
 We then truncated the news set down to articles containing 2020 Democratic Candidates and created 50-70-100 topic models with experimentation on other hyperparameters such as chunksize, passes and iterations.
 (See [Gensim](https://radimrehurek.com/gensim/models/ldamodel.html) documentation for details).
 We found that 100 topics, 10 passes, 400 iterations and 2000 document chunksize created a model with enough features and apparent accuracy for finding interesting insights.
 The LDA model itself does not tag the topics so we tagged the topics [ourselves](https://docs.google.com/spreadsheets/d/1G1wjjoacTZ7nQqt-Do5zBmPXyLDpA9mqf7pH6knNvkA/edit?usp=sharing).
 These tagged topics were then normalized (since 47 topics were removed) and aggregated into daily and weekly datasets.
+Here is a visualization of the model before we trimmed out 47 topics:

+{% include /plotly/nameoffile.html %}